 ServiceMaster EMT technicians are highly skilled and experienced in tackling water damage in properties of all sizes.
-We offer emergency water damage restoration services to residential homeowners and business owners in Mohave County, AZ and all of Nevada, 24 hours a day, 365 days a year.
+We offer emergency water damage restoration services to residential homeowners and business owners in Southern California and Nevada, 24 hours a day, 365 days a year.

 Give us a call at (800) 376-6678 for emergency water damage restoration and flood cleanup services.
 We are available 24/7 to respond.